gbif/ipt/FAQ.wiki.md

 ### 4. What type of datasets does GBIF index/support?

 GBIF supports 4 classes of datasets described [here](https://github.com/gbif/ipt/wiki/howToPublish#introduction).
 GBIF currently only indexes species occurrence records though, which can be provided as either core records or as extension records.
 In the case of sampling-event datasets, species occurrences in extension records will be augmented with information coming from its core event record wherever possible.

+### 5. Why is my dataset citation different on GBIF.org?

+The IPT supports free-text dataset citations, but these get overwritten on the GBIF.org dataset page - learn more [here](https://www.gbif.org/faq?q=citation)**.